-Each student and his or her parent(s)/guardian(s) must consent to having the student submit to random drug and alcohol testing in order to participate in any extracurricular activity.
-Failure to sign the District's "Random Drug and Alcohol Testing Consent" form will result in non-participation.
+Each student and his or her parents/guardians must consent to having the student submit to random drug and alcohol testing in order to participate in any extracurricular activity.
+Failure to sign the District's Consent to Participate in Extracurricular Drug and Alcohol Testing Program form will result in non-participation.